EVMBotDev/pump.fun-bump_bot/README.md

 # Setting up the bot

 You have three things to setup within the index.js file:
-1. RPC endpoint to connect to the Solana blockchain (Quicknode or Helius provide good free RPC endpoints).
+1. RPC endpoint to connect to the Solana blockchain (Chainstack, Quicknode or Helius provide reliable free RPC endpoints).

 2. Private key of the wallet that will execute buy and sell operations.